-The Tangent Plane Symbol is used in conjunction with GD&T surface controls to indicate that a specific control is applied to a theoretical tangent plane simulated by the high points of an irregular tangible surface rather than the actual elements of the surface themselves.
+The Tangent Plane Symbol is used in conjunction with Geometric Dimensioning and Tolerancing surface controls to indicate that a specific control is applied to a theoretical tangent plane simulated by the high points of an irregular tangible surface rather than the actual elements of the surface themselves.

 Applying the Tangent Plane Symbol: